RamiroNB/slice/README.md

 ## Pre-trained Models

-**No pretrained adapters or full model checkpoints are released with this supplementary submission.** Reasons:

-1. The supplementary ZIP is capped at 100 MB; a single rank-64 adapter set across 5 stages exceeds that.
-2. Releasing run artifacts could expose internal storage paths and reviewer metadata that risk de-anonymization.
-3. The base model is licensed and must be downloaded directly from the Hugging Face Hub by each reviewer.
+Pre-trained adapters are not included in this repository.
+The base model must be downloaded directly from the Hugging Face Hub (see *Environment Variables* above).

 ## Results